 It’s official – both pleather and leather leggings are back, in a big way.
 A step up from your trusty black leggings or stretchy sports leggings, they’re the cream of the leggings crop and, in our opinion, the best leggings you can invest in this season.

-Not only have they dominated the catwalks and the high street (Zara’s AW collection is brimming with faux takes on the trend), but they were the Duchess of Sussex’s trouser of choice as she made a recent surprise appearance on America’s Got Talent.
+Not only have they dominated the catwalks and the high street, but they were the Duchess of Sussex’s trouser of choice as she made a surprise appearance on America’s Got Talent in September 2020.

 Real or faux, classic black or colourful, we’ve rounded up the very best leather leggings to shop right now.